-Khoresh Bademjan or Bademjoon is a Persian Eggplant Stew with meltingly soft eggplants in a thick, tomato based sauce with pieces of meat to make it heartier.
+Khoresh Bademjan or Bademjoon is a Persian Eggplant Stew with meltingly soft eggplants in a thick and tangy tomato based sauce, with pieces of meat to make it heartier.

 Table of contents

 - What kind of eggplants should you use?

 - Vegetarian Khoresh Bademjan

 What does Khoresh Bademjan mean?

 - bademjan – eggplants

 Yellow split peas are also sometimes added, and the dish is known as Gheymeh Bademjan, where minced meat is used instead of chunks of meat.
 Our recipe today is with just eggplants and meat.